 The layout of the lane can be adjusted according to the application in question.
-If an autoguided transport system (AGTS) needs to be positioned exactly, a code tape is mounted instead of colored tape for positioning purposes.
-If an event needs to start at a particular position or a direction decision needs to be made, a control code is mounted parallel to the actual lane.
+If an autoguided transport system (AGTS) needs to be positioned exactly, a code tape is affixed for positioning purposes.
+If a process needs to be triggered at a particular position or a direction decision needs to be made, a control code is affixed parallel to the actual lane.

-Only a specific event and the associated process then have to be programmed into the plant control system.
-The position in which the corresponding control code is placed next to the colored tape or code tape for positioning does not have to be determined until final commissioning.
-Even if subsequent changes are made to the layout of a plant, the relevant control code is simply moved to the new position without program modifications.
+Only a specific event and the associated process have to be programmed into the plant control system.
+The position in which the corresponding control code is affixed next to the code tape does not have to be determined until the point of final commissioning of the plant.
+Even if subsequent changes are made to the layout of a plant, the relevant control code is simply moved and affixed in the new position.
+There is no need to change the program.